 Gillian Holt and Matthew Helbert joined Penny in 2017, having been members of Brier Hey Pottery in Mytholmroyd.
 Gillian was one of the founder members of the community based pottery group, which was established in April 2012, following the untimely death of the original founder, David Constantine White, in October 2011.
 The community group was brought together by David White's friend, Sue Turner, a local ceramist and teacher, who had promised David shortly before he died that she would make sure Brier Hey Pottery continued after his death.

 Matthew Helbert joined the pottery the following summer.
 The group, which consisted of four or five artists at any one time, continued to work there for about five years but, sadly, had to leave the Mytholmroyd premises in 2017, when their landlords deemed the leaky roof beyond economical repair.
-Since moving to the Birchcliffe studio, the group have been joined by Sue Donnelly and Anne Cahill and it is now known as the Ceramics Hub.
+Since moving to the Birchcliffe studio, the group have been joined by Anne Cahill and Geoff Wood and it is now known as the Ceramics Hub.

 Brier Hey Pottery had a 35 year history in Mytholmroyd.
 David White set up his pottery business in the premises in the early 1980s and operated it, for the most part alone but, with various assistants, 'apprentices' and fellow artists working from time to time alongside him over the years on different projects.
 One such project was Penny Hampson's 'Pocket Park', a work of public art in Wolverhampton, in which David glazed bricks for a wall top as part of the project.
 Here are some photos, taken at Brier Hey Pottery, of the work-in-progress, on the blue glazed wall top bricks and some white glazed ones for the top of a pillar.